 1. Based on recent data from the CDC COVID-19 surveillance, pregnant women with COVID-19 appear to be at increased risk for certain manifestations of severe illness compared to non-pregnant women.
 This data also indicates an increased risk for ICU admission (1:68 for pregnant women vs. 1:110 non-pregnant women, Risk ratio 1.6, 95% CI 1.3-1.9) and mechanical ventilation (1:195 for pregnant women vs. 1:370 for non-pregnant women, Risk ratio 1.9, 95% CI 1.4-2.6).
-There does not appear to be an increase in the rate of maternal mortality (1:513 for pregnant women vs. 1:400 for non-pregnant women, risk ratio 0.8, 95% CI 0.5-1.3).(229, 230) It is also important to emphasize that although this report suggests an increase in risk of severe outcomes in pregnant women with SARS-CoV-2 infection, the overall risk to pregnant women is still low..(25-28) Clinical findings in reported cases were similar in cases of non-pregnant adults.
-Pregnant women experience immunologic and physiologic changes that make them more susceptible to viral respiratory infections.(26) Pregnant women are at greater risk for severe illness, morbidity, or mortality compared with the general population, as is observed with other related coronavirus infections.(27, 28) Pregnant women should receive the same care as those not pregnant in regards to screening, radiology studies, laboratory evaluations and critical care.
+There does not appear to be an increase in the rate of maternal mortality (1:513 for pregnant women vs. 1:400 for non-pregnant women, risk ratio 0.8, 95% CI 0.5-1.3).(247, 248) It is also important to emphasize that although this report suggests an increase in risk of severe outcomes in pregnant women with SARS-CoV-2 infection, the overall risk to pregnant women is stilllow.(29-32) Obesity and gestational diabetes were associated with hospitalization for COVID-19-related illness including worsening respiratory status.
+Clinical findings in reported cases were similar in cases of non-pregnant adults.
+Pregnant women experience immunologic and physiologic changes that make them more susceptible to viral respiratory infections.(30) Pregnant women are at greater risk for severe illness, morbidity, or mortality compared with the general population, as is observed with other related coronavirus infections.(31, 32) Pregnant women should receive the same care as those not pregnant in regards to screening, radiology studies, laboratory evaluations and critical care.